trilitech/umami-v2/doc/Batch-File-Format-Specifications.md

 1. a tz(1|2|3) or KT1 address as the intended destination;
 1. the amount of token to send;
 1. the address to the contract that manages the token; and
-1. (optional) the token_id of the token within the contract
+1. the token_id of the token within the contract (not required for fa1.2 token)

-#### Contract call

-As per the [specification](#Formal Specification)'s `contractcall` definition, a token transaction requires:

-1. a KT1 address as the intended contract;
-2. the entrypoint on the contract;
-3. the Michelson payload for the given entrypoint;
-4. (optional) the tez amount to send

 ## Exception Handling